Her-Saki/SNES_Rockman_X2_eng_tl/README.md

-# Rockmania_X2
+# Rockman_X2 English translation
-Translation and customization patches for Rockman X2, including VWF engine.
-Free to use, just give credit.
+English translation patch for Rockman X2.
+Free to use and distribute, just give credit.